top of page

 I'm Laura Burt.

-When I'm not at my desk, I can be found taking long walks in my local Puget Sound/South Salish Sea Region, birdwatching (especially hummingbirds), or playing catch with our family dog, Gus.
+When I'm not at my desk I'm probably meeting friends for long walks on Puget Sound or playing catch with Gus, our family dog.

 My Story